-- Note 1: The method of investment is divided into the following four categories: - (1) Remittance from third-region companies to invest in Mainland China. - (2) Through the establishment of third-region companies then investing in Mainland China. - (3) Through transferring the investment to third-region existing companies then investing in Mainland China. - (4) Other methods: EX: delegated investments. - Note 2: Amount of investment income (loss) was recognized base on: - (1) There is no investment income for the preparatory case. - (2) Investment gains and losses were based on three basic: - a.
-The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China. - b.
-The financial statements audited by the auditors of the parent company. - c.
-Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent company. - (ii) Limitation on investment in Mainland China:
+Note 1: The method of investment is divided into the following four categories:

+(1) Remittance from third-region companies to invest in Mainland China.

+(2) Through the establishment of third-region companies then investing in Mainland China.

+Through transferring the investment to third-region existing companies then investing in Mainland China.

+(4) Other methods: EX: delegated investments.

+Note 2: Amount of investment income (loss) was recognized base on:

+(1) There is no investment income for the preparatory case.

+(2) Investment gains and losses were based on three basic:

+a.
+The financial statements audited by an international accounting firm that has a cooperative relationship with accounting firms of the Republic of China. b.
+The financial statements audited by the auditors of the parent company.

+c.
+Others: the financial statements audited by the auditors of the local accounting firm, and the working papers were reviewed by the auditors of the parent company.
+Note 3: The transactions within the Company were eliminated in the consolidated financial statements.

+(ii) Limitation on investment in Mainland China:

-Company name Accumulated investment amount in Mainland China as of December 31, 2020 Investment (amount) approved by Investment Commission, Ministry of Economic Affairs Maximum investment amount set by Investment Commission, Ministry of Economic Affairs
+Company name Accumulated investment amount in Mainland China as of December 31, 2021 Investment (amount) approved by Investment Commission, Ministry of Economic Affairs Maximum investment amount set by Investment Commission, Ministry of Economic Affairs

-The Company 372,813 3,373,763 3,616,836
+The Company 372,813 3,373,763 5,407,181

 Lucky Co.
-226,649 194,406 1,663,226
+226,649 194,406 1,788,191

-- (iii) Significant transactions: None. - (d) Major shareholders:
+(iii) Significant transactions: None.

+(d) Major shareholders:

 Shareholding Shareholder's Name Shares Percentage

 Lucky Royal Co., Ltd. 46,041,259 15.65 %

-Chen Fei Peng 37,537,995 12.76 %

 Chen Fei Lung 33,814,934 11.49 %

+Chen Fei Peng 19,537,995 6.64 %